 — Kanekalon Jones (@Zennessy) January 30, 2017

 Here’s the thing: We completely understand that Hayek had problems getting cast for roles, but her comments in response to Williams really serve no purpose.
 Someone like Hayek needs to take a moment and realize she came across as insensitive and out of touch.
-Dismissing Williams’ feelings but upping the Oppression Olympics card just didn’t work.
+Dismissing Williams’ feelings AND upping the Oppression Olympics card just didn’t work.
 They also speak to the ugliness of anti-Blackness in the Latino community.
 And the privilege, oh the privilege.
 Maybe Hayek should have listened more to Williams instead of just patronizing her?

 And then you wonder when we still have problems.